The Real Reason Men Struggle With Friendship

 Likewise, let’s say you have a child, and I have a child, and they both are experiencing extreme problems.
 We meet in the rehab center, in the hospital, on the playing field for kids with X; you and I might then be sharing salt around the difficulties of our kids.
 There are various ways that people get close, and sometimes it’s having shared hardship.

-There’s no lack of hardships in adulthood either; there are different opportunities to share salt.
 Speaking of saltiness, I’m curious about the role of teasing.
-Some of the closest male relationships seem to be the most brutal, just in terms of the teasing.
+Some of the closest male relationships seem to be the most brutal, in terms of the teasing.
 What role does ball-busting and sh*t-talking between friends play?

 Another part of what happens with friendships is that men don’t want to appear emotionally needy.
 A certain amount of machismo goes into some of these friendships.
 You tend to be friends with people at your same level of “masculinity.”
 There are men I interviewed who talked about not wanting to pursue a man for a friendship too much, so they will sort of approach a guy and then back off.